ElKinoflop/Vozvan/README.md

 ["Hyper","Super","Meta",{w:1.25},"Hyper",{a:7,w:2},"",{x:3.75,w:2.25},"",{a:4,w:1.25},"Super",{a:7},"","",""]

 <h1>Case variants</h1>
 <li>There are different variations of the case.
 Layers 1-7 are common across all variants (except the one piece) but 0 (component cover), 8 (bottom) and 9 (feet) will change depending on which you choose.
 Currently only the SEC version has been tested.
-If you do add an encoder or extra buttons in the centre remember to modify the central component cover so that they fit.</li>
+If you do add an encoder or extra buttons in the centre remember to modify the central component cover so that they fit.
+There are some STL 3D models in the <a href="https://github.com/ElKinoflop/Vozvan/tree/main/images" target="_blank">images folder</a>, these are just to give an alternative visualisation of the case and not designed for printing.</li>
 <h3>Standard - ElectroCookie</h3>
 Straight board with mounting points for an ElectroCookie protoboard.
 The specific case files for this variant will have SEC after the layer number